-As I was writing The Sacred Dimension of Scent, one of the chapters in my upcoming book The Complete Guide to Aromatherapy Volume III – Psyche and Subtle, I came to understand how scent has long played an important role in the creation of myths and scent is used rituals.
+As I was writing The Spiritual Dimension of Scent, one of the chapters in my book The Complete Guide to Aromatherapy Volume III – Psyche and Subtle, I came to understand how scent has long played an important role in the creation of myths and scent is used rituals.
 It is no wonder we are often in awe of the effects scent can have on our psyche and how scent is used to create a sacred space.
 It was also so exciting to see so much research examining the physiological and psychological effects of rituals, awe and the role of scared spaces.

 I have developed a holistic model to understand the mechanisms by which essential oils work at a spiritual level.
-I am excited to share with you my findings at the Aromatica conference this weekend.

 Why is it those essential oils that are used in spiritual practices around the world such as sandalwood, agarwood, myrrh, frankincense and palo santo, are rich in sesquiterpenes?
 It is very interesting that many of the plants on the endangered or threatened species list are rich in sesquiterpene compounds.

-An article in the Perfumer & Flavorist Journal referred to sesquiterpene as the ‘Holy fragrance’ ingredients.
+An article in the Perfumer & Flavorist Journal referred to sesquiterpene as the ‘Holy Fragrance’ ingredients.
 Unfortunately, the author of the article was not able to provide us with any explanation.3